johnlindquist/lootbox-bun/README.md

-# Lootbox - Code Mode for LLMs
+# Lootbox-Bun - Code Mode for LLMs

+> **This is a Bun port of [jx-codes/lootbox](https://github.com/jx-codes/lootbox)**.
+Full credit goes to the original author for the concept and implementation.
+This fork converts the project from Deno to Bun runtime.

 Code mode doesn't replace MCP - it orchestrates it.